MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-A-Office-Secretary-Agriculture/part-2-Delegations-Authority-Secretary-Agriculture-General-Officers-Department/subpart-C-Delegations-Authority-Deputy-Secretary-Under-Secretaries-Assistant-Secretaries/section-2.16.md

 (xxv) Administer all programs of the Commodity Credit Corporation that provide assistance with respect to the production of agricultural commodities or the income of producers, including disaster assistance and the domestic marketing of such commodities, except as may otherwise be reserved by the Secretary of Agriculture, and similar programs (including commodity quality development programs) consigned by statute to the Secretary of Agriculture unless otherwise delegated.

-(xxvi) Administer the following provisions of the Farm Security and Rural Investment Act of 2002 with respect to functions otherwise delegated to the Under Secretary for Farm and Foreign Agricultural Services:
+(xxvi) Administer the following provisions of the Farm Security and Rural Investment Act of 2002 with respect to functions otherwise delegated to the Under Secretary for Farm Production and Conservation:

 (A) The equitable relief provisions of section 1613 (7 U.S.C.
 7996).